Breaking Correlation Shift via Conditional Invariant Regularizer: Experiments

-\paragraph{Main Results.} Our goal is to verify whether all these methods can break the spurious correlation in data.
+The backbone models of image (\texttt{CelebA}, \texttt{Waterbirds}) and textual datasets (\texttt{MultiNLI}, \texttt{CivilComments}) are respectively ResNet-50 \citep{he2016deep} pre-trained on \texttt{ImageNet} \citep{deng2009imagenet} and pre-trained BERT \citep{devlin2019bert}.
+The hyperparameters are in Appendix \ref{app:hyperparemeters}. \paragraph{Main Results.} Our goal is to verify whether all these methods can break the spurious correlation in data.
 Thus for each dataset, we report the test accuracies on each group of it, as the groups are divided via the combination of class label and spurious attribute.
 We also report the averaged test accuracies over groups (``Avg''), the test accuracies on the whole test set (``Total'', which is in-distribution test accuracy expected for \texttt{Waterbirds}), and the worst test accuracies over groups (``Worst'').
 The results are in Table \ref{tbl:celeba}, \ref{tbl:textual}, \ref{tbl:civil}.
 The ``$\surd$'' and ``$\times$'' for SA (spurious attributes) respectively mean whether the method requires observable spurious attributes.
-We have the following observations from these tables.
+The observations from these tables are as follows.

 To check the OOD generalization, a direct way is comparing the column of ``Avg'' and ``Worst'' to summarize the results in each group.
 As can be seen, in terms of the two criteria, the proposed RCSV (resp.
 RCSV$_{\rm U}$) consistently achieves better performances, compared to baseline methods with observable (resp. unobservable) spurious attributes.
 This verifies our methods can improve the OOD generalization.
 On the other hand, leveraging the observable spurious attributes benefits the OOD generalization since the methods with them consistently exhibits better performances than the ones without them.
 For example, the discussion in Section \ref{sec:estimating without spurious attributes} shows that the estimator of CSV in RCSV with observable spurious attributes is more accurate than the one in RCSV$_{\rm U}$.